Esri/angular-esri-map/README.md

 ## What about Angular 2?

-While **angular-esri-map** currently focuses on providing well tested directives and patterns to help you use Esri maps with Angular v1.x, the ArcGIS API for JavaScript can also be used with [Angular 2](https://angular.io/).
+While **angular-esri-map** focuses on providing well tested directives and patterns to help you use Esri maps with AngularJS v1.x, the ArcGIS API for JavaScript can also be used with [Angular 2](https://angular.io/).
 In addition to the [Angular 2 specific information](http://jwasilgeo.github.io/esri-jsapi-and-angular-whats-next-dev-summit-2016/#/34) discussed in the [2016 "What's New, What's Next" presentation](http://jwasilgeo.github.io/esri-jsapi-and-angular-whats-next-dev-summit-2016) provided above, there are several resources available to inspire you to try out Esri+Angular 2.

 * [Esri/esri-system-js](https://github.com/Esri/esri-system-js): Load ArcGIS API for JavaScript modules using SystemJS
 * [jwasilgeo/angular2-esri-playground](https://github.com/jwasilgeo/angular2-esri-playground): Example app using the ArcGIS API for JavaScript v4 with Angular 2 loaded via esri-system-js